-As CZ 511 shooters ourselves we decided to embark on a quest to get some new compatible magazines made for the CZ 511 and CZ 581.
+As CZ 511 owning shooters we decided to embark on a quest to develop some compatible magazines.

 The CZ 511 and it's straight stocked cousin the CZ 581 have been popular .22 semi-auto rifles for many years here in the UK, featuring impressive accuracy care of a cold hammer forged CZ barrel combined with a neatly machined and easily stripped all steel action, boasting a fully detachable trigger unit.
 A lot nicer mechanically than say a Ruger 10/22.